BaoCodeLab/SweepCluster/README.md

 ### The shell script sweep_lg_simulation.sh is a driver program for simulating the effect of different sweep length on SNP clustering results.
-We found that many factors may influence the clustering results.
+We found that many factors influence the clustering results.
 Sweep length is the most influential one.
 We evaluate the effect by simulating the dynamics of the number of clusters against the sweep length based on generalized additive model.
-### Useage: ./sweep_lg_simulation.sh -vcf VCF -anno ANNO -operon OPERON -start START -end END -step STEP -delta DELTA [-scan_loop SCAN_LOOP] [-max_dist MAX_DIST]   [-min_num MIN_NUM]
+### Useage:  sweep_lg_simulation.sh -vcf VCF -anno ANNO -operon OPERON -start START -end END -step STEP -delta DELTA [-scan_loop SCAN_LOOP] [-max_dist MAX_DIST]  [-min_num MIN_NUM]

 #### {arguments}
     -vcf VCF              The vcf file